Explore the works of celebrated artists like Van Gogh, Andy Warhol, Yayoi Kusama and others.

 Founded in 1900, the museum’s collection spans from 100 A.D. until present day and exhibits creative expression in all forms, from music to film to graphic art to experiential media and more.
 Past exhibitions showcased the works of David Bowie, Jean-Michel Basquiat, Stanley Kubrick and Yayoi Kusama.

 What’s currently on show at the AGO?
 Find out for yourself with the purchase of admission-timed tickets.
-As an added bonus, frontline workers along with the 25-and-under crowd get access to the museum for free.
-Finally, take a look at the AGO’s new health and safety guidelines to know what to expect.
+Are you part of the 25-and-under crowd?
+You get access to the museum for free.
+Finally, take a look at the AGO’s health and safety guidelines to know what to expect.

 Fortunately, the AGO’s exhibits are back on but with a few changes.
 Yayoi Kusama’s mirrored installation, Let’s Survive Forever, although a massive crowd-pleaser (we’re talking huge), is temporarily closed for now.
 No worries though, because there are other fascinating exhibitions for you to enjoy at a safe distance.